 Where should I park for the PEAK 2 PEAK Gondola?

-The closest parking to the lifts is in the Day Lots, located between the Upper Village and the Village Stroll.
-Depending on which Day Lot you park in the walk is between 5 to 10 minutes.
+The closest parking to the lifts is in the Day Lots (pay parking), located between the Upper Village and the Village Stroll.
+Depending on which Day Lot you park in, the walk is between five to 10 minutes.

 What should I wear to go sightseeing?

-SUMMER: The sun can be strong up high so sunscreen, a hat and sunglasses are recommended – just be careful they don’t fall off when you are peering down from the chairlift!
-A light jacket can help cut wind chill and comfortable, sturdy, closed shoes can stop your toes getting cool as you ride the chairlifts – they are also great for walking around on the mountaintop.
+SUMMER: The sun can be strong up high, so sunscreen, a hat and sunglasses are recommended – just be careful they don’t fall off when you are peering down from the chairlift!
+A light jacket can help cut wind chill, and comfortable, sturdy, closed shoes can stop your toes from getting cold as you ride the chairlifts – they are also great for walking around on the mountaintop.

-WINTER: In winter time you will need to walk through the snow to get to the terminal so dress warmly in snow gear and wear waterproof boots with good, grippy soles for comfort.
+WINTER: In winter, you will need to walk through the snow to get to the terminal, so dress warmly in snow gear and wear waterproof boots with good, grippy soles for comfort.

 Do I need to bring anything else?

 A sense of adventure and your camera or phone for photos are a good start!
-There are restaurants, washrooms and shops on the mountains.
-If you plan to hike the alpine trails other gear is recommended such as hiking boots, food and water as well as a trail map.
+There are restaurants, washrooms and shops.
+If you plan to hike the alpine trails, other gear is recommended, such as hiking boots, food and water as well as a trail map.

 Get to the Gondola